patchstack/documentation/src/content/docs/Patchstack App/Upgrades/volume-upgrade.md

 sidebar:
   order: 8.1
 ---
-_This upgrade is for the Developer and Business plan users only._
 <https://app.patchstack.com/upgrades>

 Volume upgrade is for increasing the number of applications you can connect to your account.

+- On the Community plan, you will get 40 extra site slots for $49 / month.
-- On the Developer plan, you can connect 50 extra sites for $99 / month.
+- On the Developer plan, you will get 50 extra site slots for $99 / month.
-- On the Business plan, you can connect 50 extra sites for $149 / month.
+- On the Business plan, you will get 50 extra site slots for $149 / month.

 Go to the Upgrades page in Patchstack App to activate **Volume upgrade**.